For us, autumn is the perfect time of year to make and serve big pots of this black bean stew.

 Don't worry, the raves will be worth it!

 The reason behind the number of steps is the fact that a good dish has real complexity and depth, giving this recipe many different layers of flavors and textures, all of which work together to produce a stew that satisfies mightily with every spoonful.

 But you could also make it with pork, lamb, duck, or even chicken.
 (If using chicken, I only add the browned meat to the pot for the last 30 minutes of simmering.)

-Serve your chili with warmed corn tortillas or a nice crusty bread and a green salad topped with orange slices and you've got a complete meal that will have them wanting for more!
+Serve with warmed corn tortillas or a nice crusty bread and a green salad topped with orange slices and you've got a complete meal that will have them wanting for more!